alexey1234/arduino_hssp/linux/readme.md

 ```

-In 2 machines I cannot compile libhid? dut I think it no need
+In 2 machines I cannot compile libhid, but I think it no need for Arduino|Seeeduino nano
 ```diff
 Configuration summary: